 FOOD SECURITY SNAPSHOT

 In 2012, an above-average harvest was gathered owing to favourable climatic conditions in the main cereal growing regions.
-According to the final estimates, the 2012 cereal output was estimated at about 5.3 million tonnes, 47 percent higher than the 2011 drought-affected output and 26 percent above the average of the past five years.
+The 2012 cereal output was estimated at about 5.3 million tonnes, 47 percent higher than the 2011 drought-affected output and 26 percent above the average of the previous five years.

 Niger is highly dependent on imports of coarse grains (millet, sorghum and maize) from its neighbours Nigeria and Benin to cover its cereal requirements.
-Cereal markets have been disrupted in Nigeria due to insecurity and reduced supplies from last year’s flood-affected crop, leading coarse grains prices to follow a sustained upward trend in the past months and limiting exports to neighbouring countries.
-As a result, in spite of the bumper crop gathered in Niger last year, millet prices in Niamey have remained relatively higher.
-However, the beginning of the harvesting season in August has pushed prices down across the subregion.
-Millet and sorghum prices declined in Niamey by 14 percent and 17 percent, respectively, over the last three months driven mostly by increased imports from neighbouring Benin and Nigeria.
+Cereal markets have been disrupted last year in Nigeria due to insecurity and reduced supplies from the previous year’s flood-affected crop, leading coarse grains prices to follow a sustained upward trend through August 2013 and limiting exports to neighbouring countries.
+As a result, in spite of the bumper crop gathered in Niger in 2012, millet prices in Niamey have remained relatively higher.
+However, the new 2013 harvests that were favourable, mainly in Nigeria and Benin, have pushed prices down across the subregion.
+Millet and sorghum prices declined in Niamey by 30 percent and 23 percent, respectively, between July and November driven mostly by increased imports from neighbouring Benin and Nigeria.
 Prices have been mostly stable since November 2013.

 Continued assistance is still needed for vulnerable people

 Niger has been struck by successive severe food crises in recent years that resulted in depletion of household assets and high level of indebtedness.
-In spite of last year’s good harvests and adequate food supplies, the food security situation remains difficult in parts, due to high food prices and the lingering effects of previous crises.
-As a result, the Government has continued to implement emergency interventions to support vulnerable populations.
-These include safety-net interventions (including cash transfers, targeted distribution, sales at subsidized prices), targeted distribution of inputs (including seeds, fertilizer
+The food security situation remains difficult in parts, due to the lingering effects of previous crises and the impact of last year’s erratic rains on crops and pastures in some regions